The Walking Dead

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to The platoon boards the transport to Vietnam, crossing the threshold from training to war.
 This is their active choice to honor their commitment despite their fears, leaving American soil behind., moving from reaction to action.

 The Collapse moment at 66 minutes (75% through) represents the emotional nadir.
 Here, A close friend or key member of the platoon is killed in devastating circumstances, or the unit suffers a catastrophic loss.
-The "whiff of death" is literal, and hope seems extinguished., demonstrates the protagonist at their lowest point.
+The "whiff of death" is literal, and hope seems extinguished., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 The platoon chooses to honor their fallen brothers by completing their mission.
 They synthesize their training with their hard-won combat experience and renewed commitment to each other., demonstrating the transformation achieved throughout the journey.